fkallen/CARE/Readme.md

                               is not a hard limit.
 Default: All free memory.
 ```

+CARE GPU extends the list of options of CARE CPU.
+For example:
+`--batchsize` should be set to try to fully utilize the GPU.
+In our experiments on an A100 GPU, we observed good performance with a batchsize of 8192 * numGpus.
+`--useGpuTables` opts in to GPU-sided hash tables which greatly improves the performance at the cost of greatly increased GPU memory usage.

 If an option allows multiple values to be specified, the option can be repeated with different values.
 As an alternative, multiple values can be separated by comma (,).
 Both ways can be used simultaneously.